chetan25/ollama-langgraphjs-example/README.md

+---
+title: "Simple Rag Agent with Ollama and LangGraph"
+excerpt: "Build a simple Rag agent that can decide based on the user's input if it needs to search the web or can find the answer from the documents avaiable to it."
+date: "2024-06-19"
+tech: "NodeJs, Typescript, OpenAI, Langchain, LangGraph, Ollama, FireCrawler, Tavily"
+---

 # Ollama + LangraphJs Agents

 Tried out the capability of Langhgraph with Ollama, and built a rag agent, with different state.
 Its like State Machine, where each state can transition into a different state on certain actions.